Home > Backup and Recovery Blog > How to Backup Oracle Database with Bacula? Oracle Backup and Recovery Technical Overview.

 • Expire.
 Controlled by REDUNDANCY and RECOVERY WINDOW, usually a part of a backup script or backup job with an EXPIREDATE parameter.

-• Delete from catalog.
+• Delete from the catalog.
 Backup history gets deleted with a chance for recovery if it was accidental or if the data in question is needed.

 • Delete expired.
 A routine cleanup task that deletes obsolete backups and archive logs.

-While the majority of Oracle backup operations deal with backups of the entire database, the option to restore specific objects is also on the table, so that any object within your system can be backed up or recovered separately from the rest at any given moment.
+While the majority of Oracle backup operations deal with backups of the entire database, the option to restore specific objects is also on the table so that any object within your system can be backed up or recovered separately from the rest at any given moment.
 As with the previous topic, there are several ways to approach the subject:

 • Oracle Data Pump.
 Data Pump is an Oracle utility that can provide both export and import of specific objects or tables.
 It is worth noting that the DDL (Data Definition Language) is also included, meaning that the entire structure of the table or procedure in question would be recreated with the object or table that is being restored.
 This can also be used to restore just the structure with zero data in it to be used as a template or a backup measure.